Shortsighted-Sniper/TBZ_m346_YP/README.md

 # m346_YP
-Here i save everything that has to do with the TBZ module 346
+Here i save everything that is related to the TBZ module 346